carpegavin/Coding-Quiz/README.md

 - When all of the questions have been answered OR the timer reaches zero, the game ends.
 - When the game ends, the user is prompted to enter their intials and score.

+## To satisfy the requirements of the acceptance criteria I did the following:
+- Created a framework using HTML and design using CSS.
+- Set two separate JS files -- one for the logic and one for the questions and answers.